 To increase availability and imrpove the performance of a Production environment, it is common to combine multiple Author and/or Publish instances (into Clusters), by either making them available to different groups of users or by load-balancing them behind a Dispatcher configuration.

 It is also possible to combine multiple instances of the content repository to create a high-availability JCR solution, which can then be integrated with your AEM solution to maximize protection against hardware and software failure.
-Such clusters are supported for various persistence managers.
-See the Clustering documentation for further information.
+See Recommended Deployments for further information.

 In AEM, a Component is an object type, instances of which can generally be created by dragging and dropping them from, say, the Sidekick.
 So for example, out-of-the-box components that ship with AEM include the Text, Title, Tag Cloud, Carousel, Image, and List components, all available from the Sidekick at runtime.

 In authoring mode, the Content Finder is a special panel (frame) on the left-hand side of the page that, depending on the tab you select at the top, displays lists of images, documents, Flash assets, pages, paragraphs, or repository resources that you can drag and drop from the Content Finder into the page you're working on (on the right).

 In AEM, Digital Assets are (typically) images and rich media files.
 For further information, see Working with Digital Assets in DAM.

 The Dispatcher is both a caching and load-balancing tool, as well as providing certain security safeguards.

 JCR, Java Content Repository